Top Five Muscle Car Engines

 5) Chevrolet Big Block (1965-1976)

 Known for creating awesome amounts of power and torque, the Chevrolet big-block was first offered in 1965 full-size models, Chevelles, and Corvettes.
-The hottest of the early big-blocks was the Z16, offered only with the SS396 Chevelle.
+The hottest of the early big-blocks was the Z16, offered only with the Chevelle SS396.
 This was a hydraulic-lifter version of the L78 396 Corvette engine.
 Power output from the single 4-bbl motor was purposely under-rated at 375 horsepower, but most enthusiasts agree it was nearer 450 horsepower.
 Compression ratio was 11:1.

 In 1970, the pinnacle year of the muscle car era, Chevrolet increased displacement of the 427 to 454 cubic-inches.
-Over the next six years, versions of the 454 could be found in full size Chevys, Chevelles, El Caminos, Monte Carlos, Corvettes, and pickup trucks.
+Over the next six years, many versions of the 454 could be found in full size Chevys, Chevelles, El Caminos, Monte Carlos, Corvettes, and pickup trucks.

 The highest horsepower version of the 454 big-block was a 1970 Chevelle with the LS6 option.
 This solid lifter motor featured a four-bolt main block, forged steel crankshaft and connecting rods, and 11.25:1 compression pistons.
 Engine output was factory rated at 450 horsepower with 500 lb/ft of torque.
 Chevrolet produced about 4,500 LS6 Chevelles.

 In 1951, Jackie Brenston and his Delta Cats recorded the song "Rocket 88".
-Aside from being one of the best car songs of all time, many consider it to be the very first rock and roll song ever.
+Aside from being one of the greatest car songs of all time, many consider it to be the very first rock and roll song ever.

 Read: Best Car Songs Of All Time